lewis-weinberger/yat-rs/README.md

     $ cd yat-rs                                   # change into source directory
     $ cargo run --release                         # compile and run

+The latest version can also be installed directly from crates.io:

+    $ cargo install yat

+By default this downloads and builds the **yat** crate, installing the binary in `$HOME/.cargo/bin/`.

 <a name="usage"></a>
 ## Usage
 Can be run with cargo from the root of the directory.
 The terminal user interface (TUI) is built around the excellent [termion](https://crates.io/crates/termion) crate.
 Logging is provided by the nifty [fern](https://crates.io/crates/fern) and [log](https://crates.io/crates/log) crates; this will print to stderr, but these will be missed behind the TUI, so it might be useful to redirect them to a file: